recallnet/contracts/README.md

   metadata.
 - `listBuckets()`: List all buckets for the sender.
 - `listBuckets(address)`: List all buckets for the specified address.
-- `addObject(address,string,string,string,uint64)`: Add an object to a bucket and associated object upload parameters.
+- `addObject(address,string,string,string,uint64,address)`: Add an object to a bucket and associated object upload parameters.
 The first value is the bucket address, the subsequent values are all of the "required" values in `AddObjectParams` (`source` node ID, `key`, `blobHash`, and `size`).
-- `addObject(address,(string,string,string,string,uint64,uint64,(string,string)[],bool))`: Add an
+- `addObject(address,(string,string,string,string,uint64,uint64,(string,string)[],bool,address))`:
-  object to a bucket (first value) and associated object upload parameters (second value) as the `AddObjectParams` struct, described in more detail below.
+  Add an object to a bucket (first value) and associated object upload parameters (second value) as the `AddObjectParams` struct, described in more detail below.
-- `deleteObject(address,string)`: Remove an object from a bucket.
+- `deleteObject(address,string,address)`: Remove an object from a bucket.
 - `getObject(address,string)`: Get an object from a bucket.
 - `queryObjects(address)`: Query the bucket (hex address) with no prefix (defaults to `/` delimiter and the default offset and limit in the underlying WASM layer).